Rays vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Vladimir Guerrero Jr. has 50 hits with 11 doubles, seven home runs, 17 walks and 27 RBI.
-He's also stolen two bases.
+- Vladimir Guerrero Jr. has recorded 51 hits with 12 doubles, seven home runs and 17 walks.
+He has driven in 27 runs with two stolen bases.

 Guerrero Recent Games